seanslater/deso-launch-node/README.md

 # bitclout-launch-node
-Launch a new BitClout node using Digital Ocean
+Launch a new BitClout node using Digital Ocean Ubuntu droplet

-BitClout node launching on Digital Ocean / Ubuntu droplet

 Quick and dirty installation script - feedback, improvements, comments welcome.